+Algae are thallophytic group of qutotrophic plants.
+They grow mainly in aquatic habitat.
+Their vegetative and reproductive characters vary greatly.
 From this unit you will be able to learn about the variations found in types, structure and reproduction of algae.
-You will also be able to learn their importance in ecosystem.